All Products

 xgb_infer_spec = InferenceSpec(processor="xgboost")

-You can configure additional features for the inference service on the instance that is configured by using InferenceSpec, such as the warm-up file or the RPC configuration of the service.
-For more information about service parameters, see Parameters of model services.
+• You can configure additional features for the inference service in the InferenceSpec object, such as warmup requests and RPC.
+For information about advanced configurations, see Parameters of model services.

 # Configure the properties of InferenceSpec.